Directed by Nick Marck

 - Beneath Suspicion: The harmless old lady customer turns out to be the killer.

 - Big Damn Heroes: Willow suspects that Buffy is walking into danger when she goes to the restaurant at night to look for clues.
 She's right, and it's her (as a Badass Normal, no less, having sworn off magic) that makes the kill when Buffy is paralyzed.

 - Broke Episode: Buffy takes on a fast-food joint job to make ends meet.

 - Burger Fool: The usual Buffy tradition of having evil forces being behind everything bad; it turns out that the "beef-chicken sandwiches" were actually made from a cheap plant cellulose extract that's been artificially flavored to taste like real meat, rather than human flesh as Buffy thought it was.
 This was toned down in later episodes as several fast food chains threatened to withdraw advertisements from the show.

 - Captain Obvious: Buffy goes over to a filing cabinet.
 On top of it is a large plastic jug marked "Dehydrated Pickles."Manny: That's the dehydrated pickle storage.
 (Buffy tries to open the filing cabinet but it's locked) Those are locked.

 - Come Out, Come Out, Wherever You Are: Buffy being stalked by the Wig Lady.
 "I know you're under there."

 - When Buffy mentions "that summer," Dawn is not quite sure what she means.
-This is because it was before Dawn joined the group and she only "remembers" it because the monks who created her ret-conned her memory.
+This is a subtle nod to the fact Dawn's memories of that summer are fake.